Dante9988/AI-Content-Checker-Blockchain-Proof/README.md

-# VeriChain 🔗
+# TruChain 🔗

 **AI Content Authenticity Verification System**

-VeriChain is a decentralized platform for verifying the authenticity of AI-generated content using GPT-powered analysis and blockchain technology.
+TruChain is a decentralized platform for verifying the authenticity of AI-generated content using GPT-powered analysis and blockchain technology.
 This project leverages OpenAI's GPT models for content verification and stores results on-chain with smart contracts.

 ## 🏗️ Architecture Overview